 This yoga studio/event space/vegan cafe is MAGIC!
 It can be a little tricky to find since you’ve got to walk into an unassuming building in La Jolla and head to the elevator in the back.
 Take it to the top floor, where you’ll step onto the roof deck and see the aerial yoga set up.
 There’s a little shop with crystals and clothes and other cool things and a super tasty gluten-free and vegan cafe.
 The ravioli and caesar salad are favorites of mine, along with the raw carrot cake.
 My dad can’t come here without getting the cheeze burger since he’s so obsessed with it.
 The bowls are also great, and they have a large menu of smoothies and acai bowls.
 Love this place!

-Cafe Gratitude in Little Italy (vegan) – MENU
+Cafe Gratitude in Little Italy (vegan with gluten-free options) – MENU

-Project Juice in Hillcrest (gluten-free and dairy-free) – MENU
+Project Juice in Hillcrest (gluten-free & dairy-free) – MENU

 This place is walking distance from my house and one of my go-to places for delicious juices, smoothies, and acai & pitaya bowls.
 The acai bowls have different topping options, including an option for all paleo toppings (which is so deliciously crunchy).
 They also have amazing GF toasts – I love getting the almond butter banana toast with strawberries swapped out for the bananas.
 If you want a truly delicious smoothie, get the Strawberry Maca.
 It tastes like a strawberry milkshake.

-Red House Pizza in University Heights – MENU
+Red House Pizza in University Heights (gluten-free & vegan options) – MENU

 Let me start with this: it’s a pizza place with an entire VEGAN MENU.
 Not pizzas where vegan cheese is subbed in, but an entire lineup of pizzas that are made specifically to be vegan, with vegan white sauce and vegan meats and cheeses and all.
 They also have a great gluten-free crust, gluten-free pasta dishes, and their meatballs are gluten-free too, so if you want a gluten-free meatball on your pizza, this is the place to come.
 When I’m ordering pizza, this is always where I order from.
 My go-to is the Little Rock pizza.
 It sounds weird but is beyond delicious, though you really can’t go wrong with anything from here.
 I’ve never been disappointed with a meal from here.

 Another one of my take out go-to’s, but eating in here is a treat too.
 I love their fresh spring rolls, pad se ew, and garlic edamame.
-The zen soup is another one of my favorites – so filling and unique to Plumeria.
-They also have tangerine chicken (gluten-free and vegan) and holy cow – it’s JUST like Panda Express orange chicken.
+The zen soup is another one of my favorites – it’s so filling and unique to Plumeria.
+They also have tangerine chicken at the University Heights location (gluten-free and vegan) and holy cow – it’s JUST like Panda Express orange chicken.
 That dish is one of the only times I’m down for meat substitutes.
 This place is always popular with meat-eaters too!

 Jyoti Bihanga Vegetarian in Normal Heights – MENU